open5e/open5e/source/monsters/tome-of-beasts/S/shroud.rst

 Strength score is reduced by one-half that amount.
 The target dies if this reduces its Strength to 0.
 Otherwise, the reduction lasts until the target finishes a short or long rest.
-If a non-evil humanoid dies from this attack, a new shadow rises from the corpse 1d4 hours later.
+If a non-evil humanoid dies from this attack, a new :ref:`srd:shadow` rises from the corpse 1d4 hours later.